Do you have less money in savings than you’d like?

 Are you ready to start using the budgeting & tracking tool that is packed with features and step-by-step instructions?

 The spreadsheet is available in Excel and Google Sheets.
-Both are available for download in the FTD Resource Library – available for subscribers!
+Both are available for download in the FTD Library – available as an added bonus for subscribers (when you sign up for full access)!

 Ways to stretch your money further + manage finances: